allistermugaisi/arilyd-associates/readme.md

 # Arilyd Associates Landing Page

-To be the leading provider of choice of customized professional business solutions in Bookkeeping, Accounting System setup, Tax Management and Internal Auditing.
+To be the leading provider of choice of customized professional business solutions in Book keeping, Accounting System setup, Tax Management and Internal Auditing.

 <!-- ![Alt text](/img/screen.png?raw=true) -->